 The serenity prayer brings with it another challenge as well.
 It’s one thing to want to have the “courage to change”.
 But how do you know what you can and cannot change at times?
 And how does confusion about that affect your peace of mind?
 Clearing up the dense fog of doubt on this score requires wisdom!

-The Holy Spirit can give us the wisdom we need.
+The Holy Spirit can give us a good deal of that wisdom we need.
 This Prayer to the Holy Spirit can help with that too.
 Our God-given free will can often leave us staring at forks in the road on the path to Eternal Life.

 The baseball great Yogi Berra once remarked famously, “when you come to a fork in the road, take it.”
 That won’t help when you’re facing a difficult trial or decision.
 But God is more than willing to help through His Spirit!